Defective Products – Product Liability Lawyer

 The Turley Law Firm has achieved precedent-setting success in the field of consumer products cases.
 Our product liability attorneys have successfully advocated for the inclusion of crashworthiness as a design standard for automobiles and aircrafts, and we have successfully pursued manufacturing error cases for injuries caused by guns.

-For more than four decades, we have represented people injured by:
+For more than five decades, we have represented people injured by: